Internet Speed Test

 The Internet Speed Test shows you the quality of your Internet Service Provider (ISP).

-The Internet speed test on Fing Mobile, Fing Desktop and Fingbox measures the bandwidth and latency of an Internet connection against a server.
+The Internet speed test on Fing Mobile, Fing Mobile controlled unit, and Fing Desktop measures the bandwidth and latency of an Internet connection against a server.
 The data rate is evaluated in both directions: upload and download.
 Internet speed has a direct impact on the quality of any Internet-based service.

-The speed test tool shows your ISP, city and country, and network.
-Below the speed test result, you can see how your result rates compared to other users in the same city.
+The speed test tool shows your ISP, city and country, and network as well as how your result compares to other users in the same city.

 From Overview, click the Internet tab in the left sidebar and click the Test speed button